 The fourth voyage ended when Columbus landed at Sanlucar de Barrameda in Spain.
 The death of Queen Isabella was a serious blow to Columbus as she had been his main supporter and he was not invited to the royal court.
 In his final couple of years his health suffered but because of the agreements that he had made regarding eighth of the profits he was not short of money.

-During the five weeks after leaving Seville Magellan's fleet were anchored in the estuary of the Guadalquivir river south Seville.
-Here they had taken on the supplies they needed for the long voyage ahead.
+After leaving Seville Magellan's fleet anchored in the estuary of the Guadalquivir river south Seville.
+Here they took on the supplies they needed for the long voyage ahead.
+At the end of the month they set sail for Teneriffe.

 Only one ship, the Victoria, out of the five that originally set sail as part of Magellan's fleet managed to return to Spain.
 Less than twenty men returned.
 Magellan did not return as he was killed by natives on one of the islands of the Philippines.